LlessReal/Linux-Notes/eJPT notes.md

 ### Information Gathering
 <br> Tools / web technology identifiers
 <br> Wappalyzer is a cloud-based tool that identifies the technologies used to build websites.
 It is  the browser plug in built with (recommended)
-<br> whatweb from Kali Linux Tools provides info about the tech used on the website
+<br> whatweb | Kali Tool that provides info about the tech used on the website
-<br> Httrack is a website copier that downloads websites to a local directory
+<br> Httrack | Website copier that downloads websites to a local directory
 <br> Builtwith is the same
 ### DNS footprinting
 <br> dnsrecon is a tool in kali for dns footprinting